 And the solution is so simple and obvious.

-When minors act as adults by committing serious violent crimes, they need to be treated as adults, and that means lowering the age for prosecution.
+When minors act as adults by committing serious violent crimes, they need to be treated as adults.

 Currently, under D.C. law, 15-year-olds can only be prosecuted with a judge's permission.

-Mostly because the local prosecutor, the D.C.
+And that almost never occurs, mostly because the local prosecutor, the D.C.
 Attorney General, refuses to pursue those cases.

-So, you know, the DC City Council will never change the laws because they're notoriously soft on crime.
+So, you know, the D.C.
+City Council will never change the laws because they're notoriously soft on crime.

 So, you know, the only recourse is for the president to step in and Congress.

-Ninth Circuit Court of Appeals already ruled he had the authority to federalize California's National Guard troops in LA.
+He had the authority to federalize California's National Guard troops in L.A.

-Do the same thing in New York, in Chicago.
+He can do the same thing in New York, in Chicago.

 He can do it in Washington, D.C.
-Well, pretty amazing.

-But you know, the the we also learned a lot, I think, uh uh William Jacobson when we watched the joint session speech of President Trump, and in that speech, the president recognized the family of Lake and Riley.
+But, you know, we also learned a lot, I think, William Jacobson, when we watched the joint session speech of President Trump.

-And not one Democrat would even applaud or stand up or recognize these mothers that lost their children because of unvetted Joe Biden, Kamala Harris, Alejandro Mayorcus, illegal immigrants that they allowed into the country.
+And not one Democrat would even applaud or stand up or recognize these mothers that lost their children because of unvetted Joe Biden, Kamala Harris, Alejandro Mayorkas, illegal immigrants that they allowed into the country.

 Meanwhile, they were telling us for four years the border was closed and the border was secure.